couchbaselabs/lcbpackage/README.md

 Note that you can skip the _approx_ installation, but this will potentially mean multiple un-necessary downloads as you configure your builders.

+If you _do_ choose to skip _approx_ then you will need to specify a mirror in the script (later on), as the script will by default look for a repository on `localhost:9999` (default approx listening port).

 ## Configuring Builders